On Using Admissible Bounds for Learning Forward Search Heuristics: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we studied the problem of supervised heuristic learning under a statistic lens, focusing on how to effectively utilize the information provided by admissible heuristics.
+In this paper, we studied the problem of supervised heuristic learning under a statistical lens, focusing on how to effectively utilize the information provided by admissible heuristics.
 Firstly, we provided some statistical background on heuristic learning which was later leveraged to analyze the decisions made (sometimes unknowingly) in the literature.
 We explained how the commonly used MSE loss implicitly models the heuristic to be learned as a Gaussian distribution.
 Then, we argued that this heuristic should instead be modeled as a Truncated Gaussian, where admissible heuristics are used as the lower bound of the distribution.
-We conducted extensive experimentation, comparing the heuristics learned with our truncated-based framework versus those learned by minimizing squared errors.
-Results show that our proposed framework improves convergence speed during training and yields more accurate heuristics, thus confirming that it is the correct approach for utilizing admissible bounds in heuristic learning.
+We conducted extensive experimentation, comparing the heuristics learned with our truncated-based statistical model versus those learned by minimizing squared errors.
+Results show that our proposed method improves convergence speed during training and yields more accurate heuristics that result in better planning performance, thus confirming that it is the correct approach for utilizing admissible bounds in heuristic learning.

+Our findings serve to answer the three important questions we raised in the introduction: \textbf{What should the model learn?} To achieve super-symbolic benefits, we should use expensive metrics such as $h^*$, not poly-time heuristics or sub-optimal plan costs. \textbf{How should we train the model?} We maximize the likelihood of the observed $h^*$ assuming a Truncated Gaussian distribution lower bounded by an admissible heuristic. \textbf{Why so?} The \emph{principle of maximum entropy}: the Truncated Gaussian distribution encodes our prior knowledge without any extra assumptions that may cause harmful bias.

 In future work, we will extend our proposed method to other learning settings.
-One interesting scenario is given by iterative search algorithms \cite{richter2010joy,richter2011lama}, where the cost of the best solution found so far could be used as the upper bound of a Truncated Gaussian.
-We are also interested in discovering whether our method can be successfully applied to learn a heuristic when optimal costs are not available, but only their upper and/or lower bounds, using \emph{variational inference} \cite{jordan1999introduction,kingma2013auto} with the optimal cost as a hidden variable.
-Finally, we plan to explore the Reinforcement Learning setting, where a value function is learned instead of a heuristic.
+One interesting scenario is given by iterative search algorithms \citep{richter2010joy,richter2011lama}, where the cost of the best solution found so far could be used as the upper bound of a Truncated Gaussian.
+Another avenue for future work is to explore the Reinforcement Learning setting where a value function is learned instead of a heuristic, extending the work on residual learning for RL \citep{gehring2021pddlrl}.